m516/CV-Sandbox/README.md

 All my personal, non-academic computer vision research lies here.

-I've written all my projects in C++ so far and build them with help from CMake, so I can practice using these standard tools to make fast, lightweight standalone applications that are relatively easy to integrate with hardware like GPUs and TPUs.
+So far, all my projects are written in C++.
+This allows me to practice using standard, free tools to make fast, lightweight standalone applications that are relatively easy to integrate with hardware like GPUs and TPUs.
 Check out my setup at [docs/setup.md](docs/setup.md)

 Here are all my projects so far: